 The application narrative (Part III of the application form) should be organized to follow the exact sequence of the components in the selection criteria used to evaluate applications.
 (The selection criteria for the competitions covered by this packet are listed following the specific competition information in section "B" of this packet.
-The abstract, not to exceed one page, should precede the table of contents, and application narrative.
-In submitting your application through Grants.gov, the one page abstract should be uploaded and attached to the Abstract File.
-For the table of contents, and application narrative, you will have to PDF these documents into one file, then upload and attach to the Mandatory Project Narrative File.
+The abstract, should precede the table of contents, list of priority requirements, and application narrative.
+In submitting your application through Grants.gov, the abstract template should be uploaded and attached to the Abstract File.
+The abstract template, located at http://www2.ed.gov/programs/osepprep/applicant.html#84325d should be completed to provide a comprehensive description of the proposed project.
+For the table of contents, list of priority requirements, and application narrative, you will have to PDF these documents into one file, then upload and attach to the Mandatory Project Narrative File.
 If you prefer to use a different format, you may wish to cross-reference the sections of your application to the selection criteria to be sure that reviewers are able to find all relevant information.